 Funny voicemail greetings are usually not a best practice for business-related professional voicemail greetings.
-However, if your brand is on the light, funny side, it might be appropriate.
+However, if your brand’s image is on the eccentric, non-conventional side, there are instances when funny voicemail greetings could work.
 If you decide to experiment, check with a small group of customers to get their initial feedback.

 How long should a professional voicemail greeting be?